Outdoor Advertising Control

 The law mandated State compliance and the development of standards for certain signs as well as the removal of nonconforming signs.
 Expeditious removal of illegal signs is required by Federal regulations.

-- A History and Overview of the Federal Outdoor Advertising Control Program
+- A History and Overview of the Federal Outdoor Advertising Control Program This outline provides general information about the history and background of the outdoor advertising control program.

 - The Possible Effects of Commercial Electronic Variable Message Signs (CEVMS) on Driver Attention and Distraction (or PDF, 446KB) - This February 2009 report reviewed research concerning the possible effects of CEVMS used for outdoor advertising on driver safety, including possible attention and distraction effects.
 The study identified and evaluated the most significant measures and issues involved, and developed research methods needed to secure reliable data information.